salsadigitalauorg/ckanext-fortify/README.md

 ### Check a user belongs to parent organisation when adding child organisation

+When using the `ckanext-hierarchy` extension it's possible to inject a parent organisation into the create new organisation form that the logged in user does not belong to.
+This prevents that behaviour by checking in the back-end that the user belongs to the organisation as an admin when creating a new child organisation.

     ckan.fortify.check_parent_org_allowed = True

 Defaults to False.

 ### Add an anti-CSRF token to all forms and important action buttons

     ckan.fortify.enable_anti_csrf_tokens = True